minimul/qbo_api/README.md

 - Features specs built directly against a QuickBooks Online Sandbox via the VCR gem.
 - Robust error handling.

+## Tutorials and Screencasts
+- <a href="http://minimul.com/introducing-a-new-ruby-quickbooks-online-client.html" target="_blank">Why qbo_api is a better choice </a> than the <a href="https://github.com/ruckus/quickbooks-ruby" target="_blank">quickbooks-ruby</a> gem.
+- <a href="http://minimul.com/getting-started-with-the-modern-ruby-quickbooks-online-client-qbo_api-part-1.html" target="_blank">Part 1</a>: Learn how to spin up the <a href="https://github.com/minimul/qbo_api#spin-up-an-example">example app</a>.
+- <a href="http://minimul.com/the-modern-ruby-quickbooks-client-part-2.html" target="_blank">Part 2</a>: <a href="https://github.com/minimul/qbo_api#running-the-specs">Running the specs</a> to aid you in understanding a QuickBooks API transaction.
+- <a href="http://minimul.com/the-modern-ruby-quickbooks-client-contributing.html" target="_blank">Part 3</a>: <a href="https://github.com/minimul/qbo_api#creating-new-specs-or-modifying-existing-spec-that-have-been-recorded-using-the-vcr-gem">Contributing to the gem</a>.

 ## Ruby >= 2.2.2 required

 ## Installation